chevereto/v4-docs/application/reference/cli.md

 ### Encrypt update

 The `encrypt-update` command updates the application secrets when changing the encryption key.

+💡 Before running this command make sure to set `CHEVERETO_ENCRYPTION_KEY` to the new key.

 ```sh
 app/bin/legacy -C encrypt-update -k old_key